Why and How Real Democracy Is Coming To The U.S.A.

 The problem is, as it has often been throughout history ever since then, that true virtue has often not been the hallmark of political leadership.
 In fact, very often political power has been in the hands of a corrupt wealthy few who have been able to impose their will by hiring paid armed guards, police forces and armies.
 And most nations and states have been ruled by the richest few who have considered themselves royalty, nobility, aristocracy, or the upper class.

 Of course, Thomas Jefferson called such people "pseudo-aristocracy,"and he thought political leadership should not be determined by wealth, but by education and true virtue.
-That's why he and other Founding Fathers tried to plant the seed of real democracy in America in 1776, believing that government should exist only by the consent of the governed, and that all citizens and all religions should be regarded as equal in the sight of the government.
+That's why he and other Founders tried to plant the seed of real democracy in America in 1776, believing that government should exist only by the consent of the governed, and that all citizens and all religions should be regarded as equal in the sight of the government.

-The wealthiest few figured out how to make it appear as if the government had the "consent of the governed" by giving the people the choice between candidates for office, as presented and authorized by opposing partisan political parties.
-But, those opposing partisan parties have been financed by the wealthiest few, now so more than ever.
+But it did not really take hold.
+The wealthiest few have always figured out how to make it appear as if the government had the "consent of the governed" by giving the people the choice between candidates for office who are presented and authorized by opposing partisan political parties.
+But, those opposing partisan parties have been financed by the wealthiest few, now more than ever.

+Of course, this is not just an American phenomenon.
 Most people in most nations are in the same boat.
 But, while some people think partisan party politics will do the trick if only they can achieve victory over the opposing party; while some other people think the only answer is in some form of Communism (which Karl Marx came up with in the mid-1800s); and while still other people think that Religious Theocracy will establish good and righteous government, they are ALL wrong.

 Now is the time for all good, conscientious people to come together, to stand up and demonstrate your will and be counted, to bring about a peaceful, nonviolent revolution and reformation and establish government that is truly of, for and by the people.
 For the average people who are the humble and meek of this world shall indeed inherit the earth.
 But it will not happen unless and until we make it happen.